The 13 New Zealand National Parks

 5. Kahurangi National Park

-The 2nd largest national park is where many take the longest New Zealand Great Walk, the Heaphy Track.
-Kahurangi means “treasured possession” in maori, which aptly describes the wildlife in this national park.
+The second-largest national park is where many take the longest New Zealand Great Walk, the Heaphy Track.
+Kahurangi means “treasured possession” in Maori, which aptly describes the wildlife in this national park.
+Caves, arches and other unusual rock formations can be found in this national park.
+Find out more in Kahurangi National Park – Guide for Backpackers.

 6. Nelson Lakes National Park

 If you want to see some insanely clear lakes then the Nelson Lakes National Park is the place.
-Blue Lake in particular has visibility up to 80m!
+Blue Lake, in particular, has visibility up to 80m!
+Multi-day hikes, ski fields and short hikes can be enjoyed in the Nelson Lakes National Park.
+Take a look at Nelson Lakes National Park – Guide for Backpackers for more information.

 7. Paparoa National Park